hendecahedron/taraxacum/README.md

 `[0.3 e0 0.7 e1 3e-7 e2]` is a multivector

-Create a GA `(let [ga3d (ga 'e 3 0 0))` for Euclidean 3d space, `(ga prefix p q r)` where `p q r` is the metric signature of the GA, `p` number dimensions squaring to +1, `q` number dimensions squaring to -1 and `r` number dimensions squaring to 0.
+Create an algebra `(let [ga3d (ga 'e 3 0 0))` for Euclidean 3d space, `(ga prefix p q r)` where `p q r` is the metric signature: `p` number dimensions squaring to +1, `q` number dimensions squaring to -1 and `r` number dimensions squaring to 0.

-This GA is a map containing the basis elements and operations for computing with multivectors.
+This algebra is a map containing the basis elements and operations for computing with multivectors

 `(:basis ga3d)` is a map of basis elements